autonomys/subspace-docs/docs/community/contribute.md

 3. This will open up GitHub, and direct you to the raw page on GitHub.
 4. In the top right click the `pencil` emoji to edit the page.
 5. GitHub will change the page to a text editor, where you will be able to make changes.
-6. Once you are satisfied with your changes you will scroll to the bottom.
+6. Once you are satisfied with your changes, scroll to the bottom and fill out the following fields.
     - Fill out Title
     - Fill out Description
     - Click the `Create a new branch for this commit and start a pull request.` option